Cassar Heating & Air Conditioning

 Hot Water Tank Still Not Working?
 Call Cassar.

-If none of the above restore your hot water tank, it’s time for a licensed technician.
-David and his crew serve all of Durham Region and respond fast.
+If none of the above resolved it, the tank needs a licensed technician.
+David serves all of Newcastle and Durham Region and picks up the phone himself.

-How long does a hot water tank last in Newcastle and Durham Region?
+How long does a hot water tank last in Durham Region?

-Should I repair or replace my hot water tank in Newcastle?
+Should I repair or replace my hot water tank?

 How much does hot water tank installation cost in Durham Region?